RoadieHQ/marketing-site/content/blog/backstage-weekly-29-search-v1-alpha/index.md

 ### Conditional scaffolder steps

 Oliver Sand from SDA SE added the ability to include conditional steps in your scaffolder templates - [#5849](https://github.com/backstage/backstage/pull/5849).
-Here's how it looks in code:
+Code like the example below will add a checkbox to the scaffolder UI.
+Check the box and the step runs, leave it empty and it is skipped.

 ```yaml
 - id: register